 You can apply a limiting rate to the number of reports sent by the minute.
 That way, you won’t get overwhelmed and can take time to see relevant data on each report, as the system will discard anything else.

-This blog post mentioned aggregate reports as the leaner cousin of DMARC failure reports.
+This blog post mentioned aggregate reports as the broader summary counterpart to DMARC forensic reports.
 Both have features that make them worthy of paying attention to.
-They also have specific purposes, but the closer you look at them, you realize how different they are from each other.
+They also have specific purposes, but the closer you look at them, the more you realize how different they are from each other.
 Here’s a comparison:

-Despite their dwindling use, EasyDMARC has the technology to manage and understand the data provided by failure reports.
+EasyDMARC can help teams review and understand the data provided by DMARC forensic reports.
 We can help you improve your DMARC strategy and increase your deliverability rates.
 Contact us through our website to update your DMARC strategy.